climateclock/cclock/README.md

 CircuitPython.
 It's written for the Adafruit MatrixPortal M4, and assumes that there is an attached grid of 192 x 32 pixels (HUB75 panels).

-You can write one module and run it in both contexts.
+You can write one main module and run it in both contexts.
 Your module must expose a run() function that takes a Frame instance as its one argument.
 An example of such a module is `quilt.py`, provided as a simple demo;
 you can run it like this: